cashfree/cashfree-woocommerce/readme.txt

 The manual installation method involves downloading our plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 == Changelog ==

+= 4.7.0 =
+* New Feature: Added support for processing payments in a popup checkout without redirecting the user to a new page.

 = 4.6.1 =
 * Added COD (Cash on Delivery) payment mode to Cashfree Checkout.